What Is Monkeypox, Rare New Virus Found In US? All You Need To Know

+According to reports, the WHO committee that held the meeting to discuss the issue is the Strategic and Technical Advisory Group on Infectious Hazards with Pandemic and Epidemic Potential (STAG-IH), which advices on infection risks that could pose a global health threat.

+However, research and debate continue over whether monkeypox is a sexually-transmitted disease.

-Even as the world is recovering from the Covid -19 pandemic, the emergence of a new and rare strain of virus in the US has caused flutters in the medical community.
-According to reports, a case of the rare and potentially dangerous monkeypox has been confirmed in USA in a Massachusetts man who recently travelled to Canada.
+Even as the world is recovering from the Covid -19 pandemic, the emergence of the new and potentially dangerous virus has caused flutters in the medical community.
+According to reports, the first case of the rare virus was confirmed in a man from Massachusetts who had recently travelled to Canada.

 Monkeypox is a rare, usually mild infection, typically caught from infected wild animals in parts of Africa.